naveedausaf/flowmazondotnet/README.md

   **Dockerfiles used to create images for the Next.js app and .NET Core API are exactly the same as would be used in Production: I do NOT customised images defined by these Dockerfiles in any way in local continuous testing**.
 Reasons for this are given here(???provide link to post).

-- **Configuration for services in Docker Compose file:** Configuration key/value pairs for both apps and for the database container are in [`dockercompose.env` file](./dockercompose.env) in the root.
+- **Configuration for services in Docker Compose file:** Configuration key/value pairs for both apps and for the database container are in `compose.env` file in the root.
 Key/Value pairs in it are loaded by Docker Compose when it runs `compose.yaml`.
 These are passed as environment variables to running containers using `environment` object in the service object defined in `compose.yaml` for each container.
-The file itself is specified as the env file to load by passing command line parameter value `--env-file dockercompose.env` to `docker compose up` in pacakge.json script that runs it.
-The file itself should have been created by the developer from the provided template when they cloned the repo, as described in [After Cloning the Repo](#after-cloning-the-repo) section above. and it is not stored in the repo.
+The file itself is specified as the env file to load by passing command line parameter value `--env-file compose.env` to `docker compose up` in package.json script that runs it.
+The file itself should have been created by the developer from the provided template when they cloned the repo, as described in [After Cloning the Repo](#after-cloning-the-repo) section above, and it is not stored in the repo.

   `NEXT_PUBLIC_BACKEND_URL` variable is loaded from the `.env` file by Docker Cmopose but provided slightly differently to the Next.js app's `service`: for [reasons described in API's README](./flowmazonbackend/flowmazonapi/README.md#Configuration), it is provided as a build `ARG` to .NET Core API app's Dockerfile instead of being as an environment variable to the running container.
 Also note that this is a URL that uses the API container's host-mapped port (mapped in Docker Compose) rather than the Kestrel's internal port that is accessible within the Docker network in which all the containers started by Docker compose run.